 Volborg: Jess Lockwood, bull riding: Talk about bucking the odds – Lockwood needed only 18 months on the PBR circuit to win his first world championship, in 2017 becoming the youngest (age 20) ever to take the title.
 And then he did it again in 2019 to become the youngest to win two world championships.
 A state-champion wrestler at 98 pounds in 2013, Lockwood won two Northern Rodeo Association championships and three Montana high school crowns before turning pro on his 18th birthday.
 He was PBR Rookie of the Year in 2016.
 In high school in Broadus, Lockwood was a three-time state champion and three times nearly won national titles.
 And as a freshman, he was Class B-C state wrestling champion at 98 pounds before giving up the sport.

 White Pine: Gary Cooper, basketball: Cooper was a star down the road at Thompson Falls, where he was an all-state basketball player.
 He elevated his game at Western Montana College from 1955-59, earning all-conference and all-district honors four consecutive seasons.
-Cooper was the Bulldogs' first All-American in 1959 and hold's the school scoring record with 2,350 points in his career.
+Cooper was the Bulldogs' first All-American in 1959 and holds the school scoring record with 2,350 points in his career.
 After his career ended, he was offered a tryout with the New York Knicks but turned it down to complete his education.
 Cooper, who would later coach at four high schools and guided the UMW women's program from 1985-93, was enshrined in Western's Hall of Fame in 1981.
 He is retired and living in Thompson Falls.

 White Sulphur Springs: Cy Williams, football: There might not be a more prolific passer in state history than Williams, who is far and away the 8-Man state record holder in career completed passes with 591.
 His three seasons (2009-11) rank No. 1, No. 4 and No. 5 all-time in completed passes, and he still owns eight of the top 11 single-game marks – his 52 completions against Charlo in 2010 topping them all.
 Williams’ 88 career TD passes also are a state all-class record.
-Williams, who also played basketball and threw the javelin in high school, went on to play quarterback for Montana Tech.
+Williams, a football all-stater who also played basketball and threw the javelin in high school, went on to play briefly for Montana Tech.

 Wibaux: Travis Bertelsen, football: The do-everything player from the 8-Man powerhouse (now 6-Man) stands alone atop the state record books for career total offense with 6,718 yards (2005-08), more than 700 ahead of runner-up Zach Molyneaux of Chinook.
 Bertelsen’s 3,989 career rushing yards are fifth all-time and his 2,272 total yards in 2006 are fourth all-time.
 His 79 career rushing TDs rank second and his 35 TD receptions are fourth.
 Bertelsen started collegiately at Montana State before transferring to Rocky Mountain College.